Freiling87/CCU/CCU/Scratchpad.md

   - LoadLevel.SpawnStartingFollowers
   - ObjectMult.StartWithFollowersBodyguardA
     - Ignore this one, it's for the Player Bodyguard trait
+- Check out ObjectMult.StartWithFollowers, there are something like 4 similarly named methods in there
 ###			C	Pilot Trait
 No errors, but no effect.
 Logging time
 ###			C	Bodyguard Quantity Traits?